 A man works at a nursing home that takes care of those who are 65 years or older.
 The man often finds cash in one of the elderly person’s drawers that he takes care of and so he takes it for himself.
 The man can be charged with and convicted of financially abusing an elderly person.

 A woman works at a nursing home and she forgets to feed an elderly man for two weeks.
 The man suffers from starvation and dehydration.
 The woman is likely to be convicted of elder abuse because she has a duty to take care of the residents of the nursing home.
-Her behavior can easily been seen as criminal neglect, allowing the prosecution to convict her of elder abuse under California Penal Code Section 368.
+Her behavior can easily be seen as criminal neglect, allowing the prosecution to convict her of elder abuse under California Penal Code Section 368.

 A man takes care of elderly persons and he ridicules a man for being in a wheelchair and soiling himself.
 This causes severe emotional distress to the elderly man.
 The man can be charged with elder abuse for emotionally abusing the elderly man.